-This course provides the skills needed to prepare and deliver informative and persuasive speeches.
+The remainder of this course is focused on developing the skills of oral communication in a variety of contexts requiring the learner to adapt the communication to the commitments of the presentation.
 Students will focus on adapting communication styles and content to diverse speakers and audiences.
-This course emphasizes how to compose meaningful and coherent messages, conduct research, and develop effective presentation skills.
+This portion of the course emphasizes how to compose meaningful and coherent messages, conduct research, and develop effective presentation skills.
 Students will be required to deliver several oral presentations in front of the class during the semester.